Progress report for FNE22-018

 - Conservation of soil, improvement of water quality, and protection of natural resources

 Blue Stream Shellfish, LLC (BSS) is an enterprise operating two farms in southeastern Massachusetts.
 Seal Rock Farm is located in Buzzards Bay, 1 mile south of Brandt Cove (Mattapoisett, MA).
 Permitted in April 2021, Seal Rock covers 50 acres where oysters are grown in wire cages on the bottom at 20+foot depth.
 In August 2021, BSS took over West Island Farm, a 46-acre farm adjacent to West Island (Fairhaven, MA).
-West Island Farm is presently stocked with 4,000,000 oysters and sells 16,000 pieces per week, with sales expanding quickly.
 BSS possesses all licenses required to buy, sell and distribute shellfish nationally and internationally.

-BSS operates a 20’x60’ processing barge, a 18’x30’ working barge, three skiffs (19’, 21’ and 25’) and a 25’ work boat.
+BSS operates a 20’x60’ processing barge, an 18’x30’ working barge, three work skiffs (19’, 21’ and 25’) and a 25’ work boat.
 Shoreside facilities include a processing/packaging area along with office and workshop.
-The three members of BSS represent >100 years experience in aquaculture.
+The three members of BSS represent approximately100 years of experience in aquaculture.
 Dr. Dale Leavitt oversees Blue Stream Shellfish LLC's efforts.
-Dale is an emeritus Professor/Aquaculture Extension Specialist (Roger Williams University, Bristol, RI) with >35 years experience farming shellfish.
+Dale is an emeritus Professor/Aquaculture Extension Specialist (Roger Williams University, Bristol, RI) with >35 years’ experience farming shellfish.
 Through Dale’s outreach activities, he has assisted in training members of >50 shellfish farm start-ups in the northeastern U.S. Dale also maintained an active research program in aquaculture technology, including applying solar power to shellfish and finfish systems and improving shellfish hatchery/nursery protocols.

 Cooperators